Adam-Wuth/Amazon_Reviews_NLP/README.md

 # Amazon_Reviews_NLP
-Final Project for CSCI 3832 for Adam Wuth, Benjamin Kohav, Noah Vilas, Aiden Devine, Evan Zachary
+This is the final Project for CSCI 3832 for Adam Wuth, Benjamin Kohav, Noah Vilas, Aiden Devine, Evan Zachary

+## Final Results

+## Different Parts of the code
+In this repository, you will find 6 notebooks:
+Make_Dataset.ipynb
+DistillBERT.ipynb

+##Link to Github and GoogleDrive
+1. Link to github used in development:
+2. Link to final github:
+3. Link to Google Drive containing additional resources:

+## Teammember responsibilities:
+** Dataset setup and filtering: **
+Adam Wuth